ARTICLE 1. BAFA defines three levels of healthcare practitioner:

 f.
 Where only five assistants are available, the down box operator shall also perform the duties of the chain clip operator.
 Alternate operators are optional.

 ARTICLE 2. a.
 Persons carrying liquid refreshment for use or consumption by players shall only be permitted on the field of play with the permission of the referee.
-(The referee may delegate the authority to give this permission to other officials if he so wishes.)
+(The referee may delegate the authority to give this permission to other officials if they so wish.)

 b.
 The water carrier may only provide refreshment and may not communicate coaching information to players.
 Water carriers shall only be permitted on the field during charged team timeouts, two-minute warning timeouts, injury timeouts or between periods.
 It is a contravention of rule 9-2-1 for a water carrier to be on the field at any other time or without permission or to communicate with players.